Free Settler or Felon

 Return to England

-William Balmain and Margaret Dawson returned to England in August 1801 on the Albion.
+William Balmain and Margaret Dawson returned to England in August 1801 on the ship Albion.
 He was appointed Surgeon to the Forces in 1803.

 Death